At the University of Arizona we keep you connected. Included free in La Aldea you will find:

 - Extended basic cable in each room and in the community TV room

-This section will provide you information on how to connect your electronic devices while living in the residence halls (dorms).
+This section will provide you information on how to connect your electronic devices while living in the dorms.
 Below are more details on how to configure your Internet connection, how to set up your TV, phone or video games.
 You might also want to read the Acceptable Use Policy.

 Also, make sure to check out the UA BookStores technology center for new equipment, computer repair and trade-in information.
 The Computer Service Center also offers a FREE diagnostic!